hapostgres/pg_auto_failover/README.md

 operation.
 The Postgres tool `pg_rewind` is used to implement that transition.

-And there you have done a full failover from your node a, former primary, to your node b, new primary.
+And there you have done a full failover from your `node_1`, former primary, to your `node_2`, new primary.
 We can have a look at the state now:

 ~~~
 $ pg_autoctl show state